lizac9/project2-bn-horror-film/README.md

 - As a user, I am free to type whatever I choose in the text box accompanying my score.
 - As a user, I can click the scoreboard icon to view the leaderboard.

-#### Browser Compatibility:
+#### **Browser Compatibility:**
-The website has had manual and responsive tests conducted on the below browsers and I was presented with no issues.
+The website has had manual and responsive tests conducted on the below browsers and no errors were detected.
 - Google Chrome
 - Microsoft Edge
 - Safari